aharvard/my-site/src/posts/2019-02-01-web-componenents.md

 Web components are ideal candidates for delivering design systems in organizations where tech stacks rely on a variety of front-end frameworks and libraries.
 They can reduce dependency-hell and spaghetti-code by encapsulating styling and behavior—write once and use them wherever HTML works (polyfills required).

-Web Components may not be great candidates for full-fledged single page apps (as of today) due to some temporary accessibility limitations with the shadow DOM and [Accessibility Object Model (AOM)](http://wicg.github.io/aom/explainer.html) specs.
-Fear not, browsers support is on the way!\_
+They may not be great candidates for full-fledged single page apps (as of the date of this post) due to some accessibility limitations with the shadow DOM and [Accessibility Object Model (AOM)](http://wicg.github.io/aom/explainer.html) specs.
+Fear not, browsers support is on the way!

 I heard about Web Components for the first time on [Shop Talk Show](https://shoptalkshow.com/episodes/276-web-components/), back in the fall of 2017.
 The idea sounded amazing, but when [Dave](https://twitter.com/davatron5000) & [Chris](https://twitter.com/chriscoyier) talked about browser support and the end to the HTML Imports spec, I kinda got bummed out.